Icinga/icinga2/doc/23-migrating-from-icinga-1x.md

 Icinga 1.x supports syslog facilities and writes its own `icinga.log` log file and archives.
 These logs are used in Icinga 1.x to generate historical reports.

-Icinga 2 compat library provides the CompatLogger object which writes the icinga.log and archive in Icinga 1.x format in order to stay compatible with addons.

 The native Icinga 2 logging facilities are split into three configuration objects: SyslogLogger, FileLogger, StreamLogger.
 Each of them has their own severity and target configuration.